mabruras/sqapi/resources/docs/CONNECTORS.md

 The configuration sent to the init method will contain the dictionary with all `msg_broker` configuration defined.

-After parsing the received message, the resulting dictionary should be put in `sqapi.processing.message.Message` and forwarded to `process_message`, so the `ProcessManager` are able to process the message as intended.
+After receiving the message, the extracted body should be forwarded to `process_message`, so the `ProcessManager` are able to process the message as intended.
 Definition of `process_message` below.